HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 | x86_64 | RestrictEvents.kext    | 20.0.0    |           |

 #### Block
-Blocking kexts to avoid kernel panic on Mac OS X Tiger 10.4 and Mac OS X Leopard 10.5.
-This results in AHCI being unusable in Mac OS X Tiger 10.4, requiring to install it on an USB drive.
+Blocking kexts to prevent kernel panic on Mac OS X Tiger 10.4 and Mac OS X Leopard 10.5.
+As a result, AHCI is unusable in Mac OS X Tiger 10.4, and must be installed on a USB drive.

 | Arch | Identifier                     | MinKernel | MaxKernel | Strategy  |
 | ---- | ------------------------------ | --------- | --------- | --------- |